11 Pool Chlorine Alternatives for a More Enjoyable Swim

 When the contaminants are oxidized, it helps to keep the levels of chloramines very low, which allows the chlorine to work better.
 Typically, for outdoor pools, the sunlight helps to oxidize the organic contaminants.

-This method is also popularly used in hot tubs and spas to oxidize the organic matter, which enables the sanitizer to kill harmful bacteria, algae and other microorganisms.
+This method is also popularly used in modern types of hot tubs and spas to oxidize the organic matter, which enables the sanitizer to kill harmful bacteria, algae and other microorganisms.

 An ionizer comprises two metals, mostly silver, which is a disinfectant and copper, which works as an algaecide.
 The ionizer makes use of a low-voltage current to charge the metals, which are released into the pool water.